khufuproject/khufu_opinion/README.txt

 very useful `repoze.tm2`_ and transaction_ packages this can be accomplished easily in Pyramid_ applications.

-RapidGiza ensures all requests join a new transaction so that if any error/exception occurs, the transaction is automatically rolled back.
+khufu_opinion ensures all requests join a new transaction so that if any error/exception occurs, the transaction is automatically rolled back.
 Any db sessions created via the provided session factory automatically join this transaction and will be rolled back